syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Conditional-Formatting.md

 ### Based on Formula or Cell References

-To format the cells based on cell value, define the conditional format type as **CellValue** and other formatting options such as formula, operator, background color etc., to the specified cell or range.
+To format the cells based on Formula or Cell References, define the conditional format type as **Formula** and other formatting options such as formula, background color etc., to the specified cell or range.
 Finally, invalidate the cells to refresh the view.

 {% highlight c# %}